BWibo/3dcitydb-mkdocs/docs/citydb-tool/docker.md

 ### Version overview

-Following table gives an overview on the available image versions.
+Following table gives an overview on the available image versions and sizes.

 |   Tag  | Build status | Size |
 | :------ | :---------------- | :---------------- |